The attractions of route 66 are fun, quirky, and historic.

 While this is a slight detour from Route 66, it still has to be visited!

-The Grand Canyon National Park is a United States National Park in Arizona.
+The Grand Canyon National Park is a United States National Park in Arizona, and in someway reminds me of camping in Death Valley.
 It is the 15th oldest national park in the United States, and has some of the best hiking in the US .
 But it is also one of the most visited, with close to five million annual visitors.

 The Grand Canyon, a gorge of the Colorado River, is 277 miles long, up to 18 miles wide, and attains a depth of over 1 mile (1.6 km).
-The Colorado River formed the Grand Canyon.
+The Colorado River formed the Grand Canyon, and near to the best lakes of Colorado,.
 By cutting a channel over millions of years.
 You can not see the bottom of the canyon.
 When you are in an airplane flying above it; it is only when you stand on the rim looking into it you realize its sheer size and depth.

 The Painted Desert is a colorful, eroded, arid region in the state of Arizona in the southwestern United States.
 It lies just west of Petrified Forest National Park and north of U.S. Route 66 (also known as Historic Route 66).
 The name “Painted Desert” comes from brilliant colors.
 And patterns of its mudstones and sandstones.
 Which results from years of erosion from water and wind.
 The top layer of rock is largely made of volcanic ash.
 And pumice with a large amount of clay mixed in.
 This top layer was laid down about 11 million years ago by eruptions from nearby volcanoes.